 In this example, we will look at using an R1C1 style reference with INDIRECT to return the last value from a row.

-In the image below the formula in cell F3 is returning the last value in row 10.
-This ensures that as new months (columns) are added to the table, it always retrieves the current months value.
+In the image below, the formula in cell F3 is returning the last value in row 10.
+This ensures that as new months (columns) are added to the range, it always retrieves the current months value.